Keyrose557/ROT13-Python-App/README.md

 # ROT Cipher App

-This application provides an intuitive interface for encoding and decoding text using the ROT13 cipher, a straightforward letter substitution cipher that substitutes a letter with the 13th letter following it in the alphabet.
-Developed in Python and utilizing the Tkinter library for its graphical user interface, the app exemplifies Python's flexibility in managing string manipulations and crafting GUI components.
+This application provides an interface for encoding and decoding text using the ROT13 cipher, a straightforward letter substitution cipher that substitutes a letter with the 13th letter following it in the alphabet.
+Developed in Python and utilizing the Tkinter library for its graphical user interface, the app demonstrates Python's flexibility in managing string manipulations and crafting GUI components.
 Additionally, it features an adjustable shift function, allowing users to select their desired substitution shift value, enhancing interaction and utility.

 ![Rot App Demo](/media/rot_test.gif)